 But we see enough evidence now to double down on that prediction.
 The thinking was that because the metaverse is so many years from materializing, a low-attention-span media and culture would get bored with the hype and unfulfilled promises and move on to other shiny objects.

 If the metaverse were a near-term reality, this may not be the case.
 But because there won’t be much immediate gratification, interest will inevitably die down.
-And when that demand dies, so with the supply… which translates to all that metaverse punditry and news coverage.
+And when that demand dies, so will the supply… which translates to all that metaverse punditry and news coverage.

 Those factors still exist but are now joined by another one: The economy.
 Downturns tend to lessen tolerance for future gazing, putting pressure instead on tangible business outcomes.
 This will further jolt the tech sector (exception: Meta) and press corps out of the metaverse trance.